 One idea I would like to put out there is the following, regarding our prison systems:

 If you simply throw your dirty laundry in a basket without ever washing it, how can you expect it to be clean when you take it out?
 Healing is possible for the wounded souls who commit these crimes.
 Several countries have had extraordinary results with Vipassana mediation in prisons.
 We stand do gain so much, yet look at what we loose if we don’t even try.

 Download the pdf of the poster here: Peace March 2013

 This morning I was finally called in to witness the beginning of the offset print run for the 101 Vagina book, after lots of time spent poring over proofs and making adjustments to images etc. Not to mention over two years of working on the project.

-Even though there have been so many things I have experienced in the duration of this project that I could not have foreseen, when I first printed the first draft copy on my own printer I realised that my vision was being birthed exactly the way I had initially envisioned it :)
+Even though there have been so many things I have experienced in the duration of this project that I could not have foreseen, when I printed the first-draft copy on my own printer I realised that my vision was being birthed exactly the way I had initially envisioned it :)